ABOUT

 Hi, I'm Joe.

 I've taken the stage as an actor, comedian, public speaker, and master of ceremonies and stood behind the curtain as a director, assistant director, and stage manager.
 In the communities where I lived, I supported various non-profits, including leading the boards of a public television station and an animal rescue.
+I currently serve on the board of three non-profits.

 "A real man loves his wife and places his family as the most important thing in life.